stegaBOB/solana_ed25519_verify/README.md

-# Solana ED25519 Signature Verification Helper Functions
+# Solana ED25519 Signature Verification Function

 Pretty self-explanatory.
 Quite a bit more expensive than the precompile program, but also quite a bit easier to use with no ix sysvar shenanigans necessary.